 Panasonic HC-V770 Video Camera is a mid priced, compact video camera that records high grade video perfect for hunter to capture their hunting adventures on film.
 This camera comes with many features that are ideal for hunting such as full high definition video, long telephoto 20X optical / 50X intelligent zoom, 29.5mm wide-angle lens, and a High Sensitivity Sensor for greatly improved low-light images.
 The HC-V770 features WIFI streaming to a smart phone as well as Level Shot which detects and corrects tilting of captured images.
 Go to the “under $600” section below to read more about this camera to watch hunting footage filmed with it.

-Obviously, not all hunter need or can afford a video camera of this caliber for their hobby.
-Likewise, you may be in the market for even higher quality.
+Not all hunters need a video camera of that caliber or maybe there’s a budget to consider.
+Maybe your focus is on quality over price?
 The best video camera for hunting will depend on your budget.
-That’s why we have selected, tested and reviewed videos cameras that work the very best for hunting in different price ranges so you will get the best camera that you can afford.
+That’s why we tested and reviewed videos cameras that work the very best for hunting in different price ranges so you can get the best camera you can afford.

 Best Camera for Hunting – $200